What's the Cheapest Way to Move?

 It's easy to overlook, but packing materials are expensive!
 Before you purchase these materials, ask around or get creative with what you already have at your disposal.

-• Do you have a Prime or online shopping addiction like I do?
+- Do you have an online shopping addiction?
 Don't toss those cardboard boxes in the recycling just yet!
 Stow them away for packing (ask your friends and family, too).

 Using a moving company?
 Do your homework!